-- The due date – is baby likely to come early?
+- The due date – is the baby likely to come early?

 Getting married is a lifetime commitment.
 We enter it wanting to spend our lives together.
 Yes, things happen and people divorce, but that’s not the aim of a wedding.
 For that reason, simply being pregnant is not reason enough to get married.
-Even if that means an awkward conversation with judgy grandmas.
-Short term pain for long term gain – you need to be happy, not doing something to keep other people happy.
+Even if that means an awkward conversation with judgy grandparents.
+Short-term pain for long-term gain – you need to be happy, not doing something to keep other people happy.

 You are quite within your rights to ignore their advice and even tell them to stop giving it.
 The problem is that they often think their opinions are right and yours aren’t!
 The best thing to do is comment with phrases such as, “Thanks, but we are doing it our way,” or “I appreciate your advice, but this is what we have decided to do.”